ScottSchaen/stupid-easy-excel-tips/README.md

 * It's easy to `reset customizations` if you don't like it.
 In the customizer you can "Choose commands from: `Main Tabs`" to see what you're missing from the default.
 You can also `Export all customizations`

 **For the Power Users:**
 You can add macros as commands/buttons and they will look and feel native.
 You can do about anything with VBA macros.
-I'll be sharing some of my favorites soon.
+Check out my [Excel VBA Macros](https://github.com/ScottSchaen/excel-vba-macros) and a How-To in my [Github](https://github.com/ScottSchaen/excel-vba-macros)

 - - - -